At a Glance

 - One of the most iconic hotels in India, if not the world

 - Amazing selection of suites, which we know well, so can advise on the one that is best for you

 - Take a boat out on the lake and have dinner on board

 - Superb cuisine and spa

 You are greeted on the banks of the lake and taken by small boat to the Lake Palace, where quite often a cascade of rose petals are thrown down from the roof (a traditional Rajput greeting).
-The Palace has a delighful inner courtyard, complete with lily pond and fountains, a welcome regal retreat.
+The Palace has a delightful inner courtyard, complete with lily pond and fountains, a welcome regal retreat.
 You also find a sun-catching swimming pool and a superb Jiva Grande Spa.

 There are three restaurants, all of which are excellent.
-The Jarokha is the all-day dining restaurant.
+The Jarokha is an all-day dining restaurant.
 The fine-dining Neel Kemal offers specialist Indian cuisine, or try the roof-top Bhairo restaurant that serves up tasty European dishes.